-The sheer diversity of South Africa, a country with 11 official languages, has earned it the nickname of the Rainbow nation, and each destination within has something different to offer.
+The sheer diversity of South Africa, a country with 11 official languages, has earned it the nickname of "the Rainbow Nation," and each destination within the country has something different to offer.

-First, there’s the urban sprawl of Johannesburg, a buzzing metropolis with a thriving dining and nightlife scene, and a favourite celebrity haunt.
-Then you have Durban, a quieter destination on the coast, with beach-side cafes, restaurants and surf shops.
-And then, right at the southern-most tip of Africa is Cape Town, a melting pot of cultures, with beautiful beaches, vineyards and national parks, all overseen by the iconic Table Mountain.
+First, there’s the urban sprawl of Johannesburg, a buzzing metropolis with a thriving dining and nightlife scene and a favorite celebrity haunt.
+Then you have Durban, a quieter destination on the coast, with beachside cafes, restaurants, and surf shops.
+And then, at the southernmost tip of Africa is Cape Town, a melting pot of cultures with beautiful beaches, vineyards, and national parks, all overseen by the iconic Table Mountain.